Upgraded Water Pumps Cars Trucks Performance Racing OffRoad MotorhomesPosted on

 The goal of any retrofit is to get the fan spaced into the shroud for max cooling, but be careful how you get there.
 When you choose a spacer, be sure it is a snug fit on the shaft and never stack spacers.
 Always remember that most pumps were designed using a factory fan and clutch, and any variation from that can cause an additional load on the pump's bearing.

 The hub height determines the location of the pulley and the belt and if you use a Gilmer belt arrangement plan to run the belt near the center of the pulley.
 Image courtesy of ASC Industries.
 Measure the hub height from the base of the gasket surface to the top of the hub, where the pulley will bolt-on.

 - Precision-cast powdered-metal impellers with extra-large vanes to maximize the flow rate, ensuring adequate pressure and volume even at lower engine speeds.

 - Extremely tight clearances between the impeller and the pump body to prevent cavitation and eddy flows.

 - Improved ports produce maximum flow, pressure, and even distribution to each side of the engine.

 - Large, high-quality roller bearings on steel shafts to prevent deflection and possible contact of the impeller with the pump body, and Ford long and short.

-- Edelbrock Series water pumps are available with standard and reverse rotation for most Chevrolets, Fords, GMs, Jeeps, Pontiacs, and Chryslers.
+- APPLIEDSPEED.com makes water pumps available with standard and reverse rotation for most Chevrolets, Fords, GMs, Jeeps, Pontiacs, and Chryslers.